 Maybe you felt that having a credential would enable you to make much-needed changes in your hospital, or your clinic.
 Whatever it was, you did it because you cared.
 You were passionate about breastfeeding.
 You still are, actually.
-But now, you need to get help after failing the IBLCE exam.
+But now, you need to get help after failing the IBLCE Exam.

 This may sound sappy, but I really do care about whether people pass or fail that exam.
 In fact, I’ve become as passionate about helping IBLCE test-takers to succeed as I am about helping breastfeeding mothers to succeed.
-(In fact, last summer, I wrote a book to give them real, usable tips.)

 Even if I don’t know you yet, I do care about helping you to pass.
 I admit, there are a small handful of people whom I have not been able to help.
-But there are far, far more that I have indeed been able to help, including those who have failed before–multiple times.
+But there are far, far more that I have indeed been able to help, including those who have failed before – multiple times.

 I distinctly remember one woman who had failed the exam three times.
 She sobbed and wanted to know if I could help her.
 I told her I was very sure I could.
-She flew from the west coast to my course in the east coast, and she passed on her fourth try!
+She flew from the west coast to my course on the east coast, and she passed on her fourth try!

-I also distinctly remember another woman who had failed the IBLCE exam four times.
+I also distinctly remember another woman who had failed the IBLCE Exam four times.
 Honestly, I secretly wondered if she was a lost cause.
 I worked with her a lot.
 She passed on the fifth try.
 Not by a whisker, but by a mile.